Rajshahi Division Bangladesh Travel Guide

 Dishes are often ordered and shared communally at the table, promoting a sense of togetherness.

-Freshwater fish from the Padma River, lightly spiced and fried to a crisp.
+Fish that live in freshwater from the Padma River, lightly spiced and cooked in oil to a crisp.
 Available at most of the local restaurants.

-Mashed vegetables (potato, eggplant) or fish, flavored with mustard oil, chili, and onion.
+Mashed vegetables (potato, eggplant) or fish, spiced with mustard oil, chili, and onion.
 A staple side dish.
 Vorta-Bhaat offers a platter of various mashed items with rice.

-Kacchi Biryani: fragrant rice with marinated flesh and potatoes.
+Kacchi Biryani: fragrant rice with marinated meat plus potatoes.
 Morog Polao: fragrant basmati rice cooked with tender chicken pieces and aromatic spices.

 Sweet, milky black tea, a national beverage consumed throughout the day.